-Fetzer also argues that "computers are governed by algorithms, but minds are not", on the following grounds (Fetzer 2001: xv; my boldface and italics):
+Fetzer also argues that "computers are governed by algorithms, but minds are not", on the following grounds (Fetzer, 2001, p. xv, emphasis added):

-Computers are governed by programs, which are causal models of algorithms.

-Algorithms are effective decision procedures for arriving at definite solutions to problems in a finite number of steps.

-Most human thought processes, including dreams, daydreams, and ordinary thinking, are not procedures for arriving at solutions to problems in a finite number of steps.
+- Premise 1: Computers are governed by programs, which are causal models of algorithms. - Premise 2: Algorithms are effective decision procedures for arriving at definite solutions to problems in a finite number of steps. - Premise 3: Most human thought processes, including dreams, daydreams, and ordinary thinking, are not procedures for arriving at solutions to problems in a finite number of steps. - Conclusion 1: Most human thought processes are not governed by programs as causal models of algorithms.

-Conclusion 1:

-Most human thought processes are not governed by programs as causal models of algorithms.